elvispereira072/elvispereira072/README.md

 JavaScript and creating intuitive user experiences.
 Open to job opportunities in the USA, Canada, and New York, Remote or Relocation.

-Tech Stack: Front-End: HTML, Tailwind CSS, JavaScript.
+Tech Stack: Front-End: HTML, Tailwind, JavaScript.

 Version Control: Git & GitHub.